iamsdas/combining-opposites/README.md

 This is a frontend website made with simple HTML, CSS and JavaScript which displays the lists of similar and opposite words of whatever entered with the help of the datamuse API.

 ## Usage
-Clone the project open and open the `index.html` file with any modern browser.
+Clone the project locally and open the `index.html` file with any modern browser.
 #### OR
 Simply go to [this](https://iamsdas.github.io/combining-opposites/) link